Traditional Siamese cat - photo by fofurasfelinas (Flickr) see base of page for link

 This seemed like a neat solution.
 He decided to name the fictional co-author F.D.C.
 Willard.
 F.D.C stood for Felis Domesticus Chester.
 It was the dressed up name of his Siamese cat.
 Why not?
 Siamese cats are known to be one of the most intelligent cat breeds.

 All went according to plan.
 The research article was well received.
-F.D.C Willard instantly became a well renowned scientist!
+F.D.C Willard instantly became a world renowned scientist!

-But Professor Hetherington went a step too far and got a bit ambitious.
+But Professor Hetherington went a step too far and became a bit ambitious.
 He decided in 1980 to present another paper, but this time under his cat's sole name.

 This couldn't last, as you can no doubt imagine.
 When the professor was out and a visitor asked to meet F.D.C.
 Willard instead, the intelligent Siamese cat was exposed!